Quill One

 1. Executive Summary

 The original RefugAI concept from 2023 was a small, private, offline AI device for refugees: no wireless, USB-C charging and updates, voice/text interaction, solar charging, and a custom neural chip for a 1B-parameter chatbot.
-The original ambition was to manufacture and distribute 100 million devices by 2030, with an extreme $2-$10 manufacturing-cost target by 2029/2030.
+The original ambition was to manufacture and distribute 100 million devices by 2030, with an extreme $2–$10 manufacturing-cost target by 2029/2030.
+The 2034 version keeps the humanitarian core but updates the technical and market ambition.
+The goal is no longer a cheap 2023-level chatbot.
+The goal is frontier local AI in a compact module: a memory-compute product that can support a leading open 1–2T total-parameter-class sparse MoE model locally.

-The core strategic change is this:
+The core strategic shift:

 Headline positioning